Hannah and Cal McNair team up with Texans running back D’Onta Foreman in River Oaks District to level the playing field for healthy moms and babies

 Of course with two floors of current and former Texans players, open bar and a full menu at guests’ disposal, the setup proved a recipe for success.

 The program shifted seamlessly from education to entertainment as party-goers headed upstairs for a four-course feast that pushed the limits of power-eating.
 Garlic bread, crispy shrimp, meatballs, salads, filets, family-style sides and smoked desserts made the rounds as Texans players hit every table.

 The team ate beforehand, tight end Ryan Griffin explained.
 Their mission during dinner was to take as many selfies with fans as possible – for a price.

 Donations were exchanged for beaded necklaces and snaps with the star athletes.
 A rose gold Rolex courtesy of IW Marks was at stake for the teammate who raked in the most dough.
 After a showdown against Christian Covington and Nick Martin, the coveted timepiece went to Kareem Jackson.

-But the McNairs didn’t leave empty handed, either.
-A surprise video tribute and handmade gift from the couple’s children, with help from local artist Hanh Tran, ended the mega-fundraiser on a touching note.
+But the McNairs didn’t leave empty-handed, either.
+A surprise video tribute and a handmade gift from the couple’s children, with help from local artist Hanh Tran, ended the mega-fundraiser on a touching note.